PhilipsHue/PhilipsHueSDK-Java-MultiPlatform-Android/README.md

 **Once connected to a bridge your application activity is started and the fun begins.**

 ###MyApplicationActivity
+This is where you can create your own app.
+If you rename the Activity don't forget to update your AndroidManfiest.xml!

 **Once connected to a bridge there are various ways to change a light state**

     private static final int MAX_HUE=65535;